diffpy/cmi_exchange/README.md

 IPython notebook
 ----------------

-Part of examples come along with the IPython notebook version.
+Part of examples have IPython notebook version.
 To start the IPython notebook mode, run the command

     ipython notebook

+Then you can load the .ipynb file into the workspace or alternatively run

+    ipython notebook name_of_notebook.ipynb

-Then user can load the .ipynb file into the workspace and run the scirpt step by step interactivly.
-In notebook, user can change the value in scripts and run the block of scripts by "Ctrl-Enter" and see the results in time.
-For more details of IPython notebook, please refer http://ipython.org/ipython-doc/stable/interactive/notebook.html.
+to load the notebook file directly.
+Then you can interactivly run the scirpt step by step.
+In each cell of codes, you can try to change the scripts and see the results by running the code cell using "Ctrl+Enter".

+For more details of the usage of IPython notebook, please refer to http://ipython.org/ipython-doc/stable/interactive/notebook.html.

 IPython extension